 We are people and organisations who design things that give people a taste and see experience of life with Jesus

 We are people and organisations seeking tangible positive change in the communities, workplaces and cultures where God has placed us

-We are people and organisations who want to occupy the redemptive edge of change in society as we wrestle, discover, imagine and create together.
+We are people and organisations who want to realise a vision of seeing a movement of Christians bearing witness to Jesus as we occupy the redemptive edge of change in society.

 And we’re loving the ride!